-- In December 2019, a questionnaire survey of all 14 members of the Board of Directors and five members of the Audit & Supervisory Board ("the FYE 3/2020 Survey") was carried out. - (2) Between January and early February of 2020, the third-party evaluation organization conducted individual interviews of all directors and Audit & Supervisory Board members. - (3) There was an exchange of views about the effectiveness of the Board of Directors at an external members meeting held on February 4.
-All external directors and External Audit & Supervisory Board members were present. - (4) On March 4, 2020, the third-party evaluation organization submitted a report to Board members containing an anonymized summary of comments from the individual interviews.
-At a meeting of the Governance Committee on the same date, Board members discussed the results of the FYE 3/2020 Survey, the results of the external members meeting, and the results of the third-party evaluation. - (5) The evaluation of the effectiveness of the Board of Directors for FYE March 2020 will be finalized after discussion at a Corporate Management Committee meeting to be held on March 30, 2020, and discussions based on a report from the Governance Committee at a Board of Directors meeting to be held on April 8, 2020.
+- In December 2019, a questionnaire survey of all 14 members of the Board of Directors and 5 members of the Audit & Supervisory Board ("the FYE 3/2020 Survey") was carried out. - (2) Between January and early February of 2020, the third-party evaluation organization conducted individual interviews of all Directors and Audit & Supervisory Board Members. - (3) There was an exchange of views about the effectiveness of the Board of Directors at an external members meeting held on February 4, 2020.
+All External Directors and External Audit & Supervisory Board Members were present. - (4) On March 4, 2020, the third-party evaluation organization submitted a report to all members of the Board of Directors and the Audit & Supervisory Board containing an anonymized summary of comments from the individual interviews.
+At a meeting of the Governance Committee on the same date, committee members discussed the results of the FYE 3/2020 Survey, the results of the external members meeting, and the results of the third-party evaluation. - (5) After the discussion at a Corporate Management Committee meeting held on March 30, 2020, the evaluation of the effectiveness of the Board of Directors for the year ended March 31, 2020 was finalized at a Board of Directors meeting held on April 8, 2020, based on a report from the Governance Committee.